Skip to main content

 Details Icon

-This icon has the same behavour throughout Semantic Model.
-It opens details for the selected object.
-In our case, selected object is connection pool New Connection Pool_1.
+This icon behaves consistently throughout the Semantic Modeler: it opens the details for the selected object—in this case, the connection pool New Connection Pool_1.

-We can now update connection pool details, such as Name - let's rename it to OA Bootcamp Connection Pool - Main.
-We will look into more details for connection pool in later chapters.
+You can now update the connection pool details, such as the Name.
+Let's rename it to OA Bootcamp Connection Pool - Main.
+We will explore connection pools in greater depth in later chapters.

 Tables

-Tables is the main part of database definition.
-Here we import tables, views or results of a sql query, and here we define joins between tables.
+The Tables section is the core of the database definition.
+Here, you import tables, views, or SQL query results, and define joins between tables.

 In the navigation bar on the left, switch to the Connections tab.
-Expand Schemas and click on OABOOTCAMP schema.
+Expand Schemas and select the OABOOTCAMP schema.
 Click on the following tables:

 • D_CUSTOMERS